Space-Eternity-3/SE3-Website/docs/DatapackInfo/GameTranslate.md

 ## Asteroids

 Data lines are basic jse3 variables and values.
-Variable part is asteroid ID and value part is asteroid name.
+Variable part is [asteroid ID](../GameData/Asteroids) and value part is asteroid name.

-Example:

 ```text
 Asteroids